kartonfarkas/api_docs/source/suite/emails/section.rst

-Querying a Section of a Template-Based Email Campaign
+Querying a Section of a Template-based Email Campaign
 =====================================================

 Returns the full details of a section used in a template-based campaign.